About

 FormData

-Vovk.ts distinguishes JSON and FormData
+Vovk.ts distinguishes between JSON and FormData

-bodies with isForm
+bodies using the isForm

-to FormData
+to a FormData

-instance, and also adds x-isForm
+instance and adds the x-isForm

 export default class UserController {